PranjalBasak/Documentation/Learning_Logs.md

 # Permission 644 or higher
 ```

 This example displays all resources in the current directory with at least 644 permissions.
+That means the file must have read and write access for the file owner, write access for the group ownder and write access for others.
+This is the bare minimum but higher permission is welcome.

 ### Find by `/`